Installing the Application

 # communications to external management system(s)

 For any property, replace the localhost text with the correct IP.
-See Overriding Properties for more information.
+See Overriding Properties for more about the point in overriding properties.

 14. If you are installing on Linux / Solaris, you must run a setup script in a separate shell, logged in as root user.
 Installation prompts you to run a generated script after the install phase finishes.
 This script records information in case you need technical assistance and installs some files as root.
 Open a new shell, log in as root, and run the listed script ($OWARE_USER_ROOT/install/root/setup.sh).

 This step installs some essential environment files.
-It no longer checks for patches (the installation does that).
-The contents of patch_check.log.timestamp are now embedded in setup.log.
+It does not check for patches (the installation does that).
+The contents of patch_check.log.timestamp now appear embedded in setup.log.

 Ensure your Linux package has not already installed a version of the embedded database.
 If it has, uninstall that database before proceeding.
 Also: Do not configure and/or install a database larger than the available disk space.

-16. The Application Server installed as a service makes a prompt appear that lets you start the service without rebooting again.
-If you elect to start the Application Server service, a monitor icon appears in the Windows tray (typically the bottom right of your screen) that is yellow as Application Server begins running, and green when it is up and running.
+17. When you install Application Server a service, the installer prompts to let you start the service without rebooting again.
+If you elect to start the Application Server service, a monitor icon appears in the Windows tray that is yellow as Application Server starts up, and green when it is completely up and running.

-To confirm Application Server is running, you can run pmgetstatus in a shell where you have sourced the Oware environment (oware in Windows, . /etc/.dsienv in Linux / Solaris --type [dot][space]/etc/[dot]dsienv).
-Application Server must be running before you can open the client.
+To confirm Application Server is running, you can run pmgetstatus in a shell.
+Both Application Server and Web Server (status indicated by the Apache icon) must be completely started before you can open the client.

-17. Finally, the application prompts you to click Finish.
-This completes the installation.
+18. Finally, the application prompts you to click Done.

-After you complete the installation, you may want to install Adobe Acrobat Reader.
-An installation is included with the installation CD, or you can download a free copy from www.adobe.com.
+19. After you complete the installation, you may want to install Adobe Acrobat Reader.
+You can download a free copy from www.adobe.com.
 This application requires Acrobat to successfully print reports.
+Additional post-Redcell Synergy installations can also include Perl and FTP/TFTP servers.
+See Installing Perl and Setting Up FTP / TFTP.